rust-lang/rust/text/0000-unsafe-pointer-reform.md

-## Static Functions Stink
+## Static Functions

-`ptr::foo(ptr)` is unnecessarily annoying, and requires imports.
-That's it.

-The static functions are slightly useful because they can be more convenient in cases where you have a safe pointer.
-Specifically, they act as a coercion site so `ptr::read(&my_val)` works, and is nicer than `(&my_val as *const _).read()`.
-But if you already have unsafe pointers, which is the common case, it's a worse interface.
+`ptr::foo(ptr)` is an odd interface.
+Rust developers generally favour the type-directed dispatch provided by methods; `ptr.foo()`.
+Generally the only reason we've ever shied away from methods is when they would be added to a type that implements Deref generically, as the `.` operator will follow Deref impls to try to find a matching function.
+This can lead to really confusing compiler errors, or code "spuriously compiling" but doing something unexpected because there was an unexpected match somewhere in the Deref chain.
+This is why many of Rc's operations are static functions that need to be called as `Rc::foo(&the_rc)`.

+This reasoning doesn't apply to the raw pointer types, as they don't provide a Deref impl.
+Although there are coercions involving the raw pointer types, these coercions aren't performed by the dot operator.
+This is why it has long been considered fine for raw pointers to have the `deref` and `as_ref` methods.

+In fact, the static functions are sometimes useful precisely because they *do* perform raw pointer coercions, so it's possible to do `ptr::read(&val)`, rather than `ptr::read(&val as *const _)`.

+However these static functions are fairly cumbersome in the common case, where you already have a raw pointer.

-## Signed Offset Stinks
+## Signed Offset

 The cast in `ptr.offset(idx as isize)` is unnecessarily annoying.
-Idiomatic Rust code uses unsigned offsets, but the low level code has to constantly cast those offsets  This one requires more detail to explain.
+Idiomatic Rust code uses unsigned offsets, but the low level code has to constantly cast those offsets.
+To understand why this interface is designed as it is, some background is neeeded.

 `offset` is directly exposing LLVM's `getelementptr` instruction, with the `inbounds` keyword. `wrapping_offset` removes the `inbounds` keyword. `offset` takes a signed integer, because that's what GEP exposes.
 It's understandable that we've been conservative here; GEP is so confusing that it has an [entire FAQ](http://llvm.org/docs/GetElementPtr.html).